FREEZURN/Note_Aggregate/content/cs429/instructions.md

 Instruction Set Architecture is the interface software interacts with to run on hardware %% behavior of machine language is defined by ISA. it is bit vectors encoding instructions??? %% An instruction takes the machine state to another.

-[TODO: figure out where to move this]: #
-Architectural status of machine.
-It is a way of denoting machine health.
-The codes are the following:
-- `STAT_AOK`: Normal, code is running
-- `STAT_HLT`: Normal, code has exited
-- `STAT_INS`: Error, tried to load an instruction at an invalid address (e.g., not word-aligned)
-- `STAT_ADR`: Error, tried to access an invalid data memory address

 ## ARM
 ARM is a family of ISAs.
 It is a *load/store architecture*, meaning data from memory must be put in the register in order to perform data-processing operations.
 Instructions must be word-aligned (4-byte boundary).
 In the A64 ISA, instructions are 32 bits and little-endian.
 -# A register is essentially **quick-access** memory on the CPU.

-The AArch64 execution %% or machine, program ??? %% state supports A64.
+The AArch64 machine state supports A64.
 It has 64-bit registers; the following are the components:
 - General-purpose registers from 0 to 30
-- Zero Register `X31` reads `0`, and writes to it are discarded
-- Stack pointer register `SP` contains the address of the newest activation record
+- Stack pointer register `SP` contains the address of the newest activation record (merge)
 - Program counter `PC` that holds the address of the current instruction
 - Process state `PSTATE` contains condition flags
-- Memory %% is there a technical name for this %%
+- Data memory
+- Architectural status denotes any errors (refer to the pipeline)

 ## Instruction Processing
 Instructions consist of source operands, operation code, destination, and any side-effects.
 There are three types of operands, but they are all R-values; destination is a register or somewhere in memory.
 The following is the procedure to processing an instruction.